ambarishg/itops/itops/docs/STEPS.md

 1. Read the File
-- Do not download the File [ Use Memory Streams]
+* Do not download the File [ Use Memory Streams]
-- Store the File in Azure BLOB
+* Store the File in Azure BLOB
-- All BIG Output should be in Azure BLOB
+* All BIG Output should be in Azure BLOB
-2. Get the RELEVANT COLUMNS
+1. Get the RELEVANT COLUMNS
-3. Use LLM to extract the Themes for the Description COLUMN
+2. Use LLM to extract the Themes for the Description COLUMN
-- This is a COSTLY thing.
-In cases of RERUN / RERUN with Sub Clusters ,Reuse the Data 4.Use Embeddings to calculate the Embeddings of the Description COLUMN
+* This is a COSTLY thing.
+In cases of RERUN / RERUN with Sub Clusters ,Reuse the Data
+3. Use Embeddings to calculate the Embeddings of the Description COLUMN
-5. Do Clustering based on the Number of Clusters
+4. Do Clustering based on the Number of Clusters

 What are the different parameters which controls the process